 Despite Changes in Design, High Quality is the One Thing that Never Goes Out of Style

-Furniture designs and home decor style has certainly changed over the decades, thanks to new materials and manufacturing methods, coupled with changing preferences.
+Furniture designs and home decor styles have certainly changed over the decades, thanks to new materials and manufacturing methods, coupled with changing preferences.
 When it comes to interior decorating and design there is only one thing that remains the same and has never gone out of style.
 This is the overwhelming preference for beautiful, expertly crafted, highly durable furnishings such as those made by Thomasville Furniture.

 Design Trends by the Decades